MFS4711/portfolio-project-1/README.md

 ### Accessibility Considerations
-Discuss how accessibility guidelines were adhered to, including colour contrast and alt text for images.
-**Guidance:** Outline how you've incorporated accessibility into your design, ensuring that your project adheres to guidelines such as WCAG.

 #### Colour Contrast
 I ensured to adhere to accessibility guidelines by using the combinations of colours I picked.
 I used [Coolers Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5) to examine the colours used during the project.
 A change in the logo was made after completing this check as the initial colour used didn't pass the contrast check.
 Below you will find the results of the various contrast checks I completed where I compared the background colour with the foreground content: